park-holidays-uk/pagebuilder/README.md

 * Sometimes when canvas is loaded, some content or blocks are missing (although the content is in DB).
 Refreshing page seems to restore them.
 * Dragging blocks into the canvas (BODY) causes the block to be appear duplicated, but it is only vision ghosting.
 * Some blocks are randomly unable to be dropped into droppable components (elements).
-* Input NAME field (custom name) doesn't always change when emptied.
+* Traits are not always being set when selecting a empty value.